axibase/atsd/pricing.md

 * Minimum subscription term: **1 month**.
 * Pricing based on annual billing.
 Add `30%` in case of monthly cycle.
 * **Unlimited** disk, CPU, read/write throughput, users, and series.
-* Included: term licenses, technical support, product upgrades.
+* Included: Term licenses, technical support, product upgrades.
 * Deployed by the customer on-premise or in the cloud.
 * Server RAM is the amount of memory allocated to the ATSD server.

 ## Enterprise Edition

-ATSD Enterprise Edition (SE) is available on the following subscription plans, as well as on the perpetual license.
+ATSD Enterprise Edition (SE) is available on the following subscription plan, as well as a Permanent License:

 | Price per Month |
 |---:|